 Students For Liberty is a rapidly growing network of pro-liberty students from all over the world.
-Our mission is to provide a unified, student-driven forum of support for students and student organizations dedicated to liberty.
+Our mission is to educate, develop, and empower the next generation of leaders of liberty.
 We are the largest libertarian student organization in the world.
 We accomplish this through a strategy of empowerment, identifying the top student leaders and training them to be agents of change in their communities.
-What began as a small meeting of young leaders has become an international movement of students with over 1,350 groups and 800+ leaders around the world and operations on every inhabited continent.
+What began as a small meeting of young leaders has become an international movement of students with almost 2,000 local student groups and 1,500+ leaders around the world with operations on every inhabited continent.

 Students For Liberty is an organization that supports liberty for all people.
 SFL does not dictate the foundations upon which individuals justify their belief in liberty.
 Rather, Students For Liberty embraces the diversity of justifications for liberty and encourages debate and discourse on the differing philosophies that underlie liberty.
 What Students For Liberty endorses are the principles that comprise liberty: